|

 If we know the

-logical syntax of any language,
+logical syntax of a language,

 logic.

-and result are equivalent.
+In logic process and result are equivalent.
 (Hence

 the absence of